wsu-cpts421-sp22/.github/.github/ISSUE_TEMPLATE/admin.md

 ---
 name: Admin/Research/Coordination issue
 about: Use this template for issues that focus administrative, research, and coordination tasks.
-You are encouraged to track all work you do, including non-programing work, so that you can be properly credited for it.
 title: "[Admin/Research/Coordination]: [Brief Description]"
 labels: "admin/research"
 ---